getfem/getfem/doc/sphinx/source/userdoc/model_plasticity_small_strain.rst

   (or "plane strain isotropic perfect plasticity")
   The same law as the previous one but adapted to the plane strain approximation.
 Can only be used in 2D.
+- "Prandtl Reuss linear hardening"
+  (or "isotropic plasticity linear hardening").
+  Isotropic elasto-plasticity with linear isotropic and kinematic hardening.
+An additional variable compared to "Prandtl Reuss" law: the accumulated plastic strain.
+Similarly to the plastic strain, it is only stored at the end of the time step, so a simple data is required (preferably on an im_data).
+  Two additional parameters: the kinematic hardening modulus and the isotropic one.
+3D expressions only.

 IMPORTANT : remember that `small_strain_elastoplasticity_next_iter` has
 to be called at the end of each time step, before the next one (and before any post-treatment : this sets the value of the plastic